 The way we have done things can no longer continue.
 We need to move away from the way we’ve done things for decades, if not centuries.
 Poll after poll tells us that both consumers and investors are looking for products and companies that have a tangible commitment to sustainability.

 To drive change, you need to set a clear and unambiguous direction towards more sustainable nutrition.
 This laser focus is needed to drive to the next level of development, excitement, and funding.
 This creates momentum around a single, shared purpose that people can live day to day.

 Both start-ups and global brands are already taking action here.
 They’re keen to set out aspirational sustainability ambitions they can shape their brands and organizations around.
-Take food company Dole, who we’re helping to realize their bold new vision of “sunshine for all.”
-Dole is re-building its entire organization around wasting less, preserving more, and making nutritious food more accessible to all.

 2. Broaden the value chain – expand your view and start collaborating

 While we’re increasingly seeing organizations taking responsibility for progress on sustainability in their part of the value chain, breakthrough progress calls for a much broader view of the value chain: how food is grown, the incentives for farmers, and opportunities to re-use packaging and “waste.”
 This last one is very powerful – that moment when you realize how waste can be used to create technical materials.

 As your view of the value chain expands, you may find you don’t have skills across all areas.
 So, you’ll need to collaborate with NGOs, competitors, peers, start-ups, and other external organizations to define that future.